A Short Biography

 At the turn of the century he was among the very first to travel into the countryside to collect folk songs and carols from singers, notating them for future generations to enjoy.
 As musical editor of The English Hymnal he composed several hymn tunes that remain popular (including Sine Nomine, “For all the Saints” and Down Ampney, “Come down O love Divine”).
 A long and deep friendship with Gustav Holst was a constructive relationship which was crucial to the development of both composers.

-Vaughan Williams took three years off his age in order to volunteer for the army during the 1914-1918 war; after a long period of training and waiting he was sent to France in 1916, serving as a stretcher-bearer in the Royal Army Medical Corps.
+Vaughan Williams took three years off his age in order to volunteer for the army during the 1914-1918 war; after a long period of training and waiting he was sent to France in 1916, serving as a wagon orderly in the Royal Army Medical Corps.
 Later, he was given a commission in the Royal Garrison Artillery and found himself in charge of both guns and horses.
 The carnage and the loss of close friends such as the composer George Butterworth deeply affected him and influenced his music after the war.